-The October Redding Connects Newsletter is now available.
+The Fall Waste Stream Newsletter is now available!

 The City of Redding's Solid Waste Utility has been servicing Redding households and businesses since 1944 offering residential and commercial collection services.
 The City of Redding's Transfer Station and Material Recovery Facility (MRF) is located at 2255 Abernathy Lane.
 The facility was constructed in 1994/95 and operations started in April 1995.
 The facility currently processes about 500 tons of garbage each day and was designed to operate at 750 tons per day to allow for growth.